maxKaw/Embedded-system-solution-for-monitoring-and-controlling/README.md

 # Embedded System solution for monitoring and controlling

+University project.
+Achieved grade 87%.

+# Detail of the task

 Your team are to prototype an embedded system (hardware and software/firmware) for operation as an environmental monitoring and control system.
 It must be capable of monitoring any 2 of these 3 variables:
 - Ambient Humidity (e.g. DHT11/22 sensor)